jgschis/BasicPlusParser/README.md

 * Reports errors/warnings with code as you type.
 * Syntax highlighting.
 * Unreachable code analysis that can  detect when a statement will never run.
 * Smart unassigned variable analysis that takes into account if statements and gosubs.
+If you look at the screenshot above, you can see that d is definitively assigned in the then branch of the if statement but not definitively assigned outside of it.
 * Placing your cursor over a symbol will tell you info about the symbol.
 In the case of an equate, it tells you the value of the equate.
 * Code range folding/unfolding
 * Pressing f12 on a label, equate, matrix or common variable will take you to where it is defined.